minetonight/darts-window-cricket/roadmap.md

 v   )) avg min and max mprs,
 v   )) sectors stats,
 v   )) delete button for test replays.
+    )) statistics for a person are tiered: all time stats, last 6 months, last month, last week.

 v   ) export game files locally v   )) android does not ask for permissions